autotraderuk/mcr-digital-chat/README.md

     npm start

- Follow this link : http://localhost:8082 you should see that old classic Hello World!
+ Follow this link : http://localhost:8081 you should see that old classic Hello World!

+ Now let's make a simple change and commit this to our repository.
+     git commit
+     git ghp-deploy

  For the rest of what follows we will be editing the code within the IDE (integrated developemnt environment) Intellij.
  Open Intellij and then select open on the right hand side, this should open up the project.